Chicks & Ducklings

 • Purchasing from us means you accept and agree to our terms and conditions.

-• Please ensure that you have researched poultry or waterfowl care prior to purchasing in order to be fully prepared for taking on their daily requirements and their lifelong commitments.
+• Please ensure that you have researched poultry or waterfowl care before purchasing to be fully prepared for taking on their daily requirements and their lifelong commitments.

-• We do not vaccinate our chicks nor our adult birds.
+• We do not vaccinate our chicks or our adult birds.

-• Chicks and ducklings are pick-up only at our farm gate (we no longer ship chicks or ducklings).
+• Chicks and ducklings are picked up only at our farm gate (we no longer ship chicks or ducklings).

-• We do not sell or ship pullets, laying hens nor other adult birds.
+• We do not sell or ship pullets, laying hens, or other adult birds.

-• Pre-ordered day-old unsexed chicks are only available for pick-up at our farm in May and June.
+• Day-old unsexed chicks are only available for pick-up at our farm in May and June.

-• All our chicks, duckings and goslings are sold straight run/unsexed, which works out to approximately 50% male and 50% female but there are no guarantees of sex on unsexed chicks or waterfowl.
+• All our chicks, ducking, and goslings are sold straight run/unsexed, which works out to approximately 50% male and 50% female but there are no guarantees of sex on unsexed chicks or waterfowl.

 • The rule of thumb for ordering chicks is to order twice as many chicks as you would want hens.